Nik-Novak/Mind-Knight/README.md

 It automatically tracks props, votes, passes, vote timing and more in a friendly/scalable UI.
 It can even allow you to replay old games.

 This is a passion project of mine since I love Mindnight so much.
-I am in no way affiliated to the developers.

 Feel free to report bugs, ask for help or request features here: https://discord.gg/wDjxM2u